ardhi/ardhi/PROJECTS.md

 ## 1Wave

-I developed a lightweight, feature-rich vessel and port monitoring system that integrated terrestrial AIS data with RADAR data (ARPA & ECHO) called 1Wave into a single, compact, and modern application.
+I led the development of the next generation of the Port Monitoring System, named 1Wave, delivering significant advancements in data integration and performance.

-Key technical components included a custom-built Web Map Service (WMS) server capable of rendering specialized S-63 Electronic Navigational Charts (ENC).
+The core system was enhanced to support multiple data sources, integrating terrestrial AIS with RADAR data (ARPA & ECHO), and incorporating VMS data delivered via Satellite terminals (Orbcomm, Iridium, or Thuraya).

-The system was deployed across 23 remote ports/locations throughout Indonesia, with all acquired data securely relayed to the Headquarters via VPN/Internet connections.
+The backend architecture was significantly improved, resulting in a system that is one of the snappiest, most feature-rich, and astonishingly fast solutions available.
+The UI/UX was thoroughly polished to provide a modern and intuitive experience.

-Furthermore, an advanced version was created for Indonesian government patrol ships.
-This specialized version included a vessel instrument monitoring dashboard and a live CCTV surveillance system to serve as an additional, vital navigation aid
+An advanced version was customized for Indonesian government patrol ships.
+This specialized build included a vessel instrument monitoring dashboard and a live CCTV surveillance system, functioning as a critical, additional navigation aid.

 ```
 Year: 2020
-Project: Maps, MQTT, Web Development
+Project: AIS, Radar, VMS, Maps, MQTT, Web Development
 Stack: C#, Nodejs, MySQL, Vue, Maplibre
 ```